c06n/Packrat_HowTo/Tutorial.md

 ## Problems and Solutions<a name="reproducibility_problems"></a>

 Coming back to *reproducible analyses*, problems can arise.
 While it cannot be recommended enough to keep R Core updated, this means that all packages will have to be updated as well.
-Which in turn means that after some time, old scripts will not work anymore.
+Which in turn means that after some time, old scripts may not work anymore.
 Of course the general idea of the pre-processing and analysis will still be clear from the script source code, but we cannot be certain anymore that the given input (the raw data) actually still produce the output on which the scientific conclusions are based.
 It should be noted though that this still would be a much more desirable state than simply having no documented script at all, which usually is the case when relying on SPSS, and always is the case when employing EXCEL.

 So what do?
 One obvious solution would be to use version control, especially Git.
 The problem is that R Core and the necessary libraries are outside of the working tree.
 You could either use [```git --work-tree=/ add /home/some/directory``` or ```git config --global core.worktree /```](https://stackoverflow.com/questions/2383754/git-how-do-you-add-an-external-directory-to-the-repository), or commit 3 repositories (working tree, R Core, User Libraries).
 But this is a hacky way, error prone, and adds an overhead of work that guarantees no one will use this approach.